 Why You Should Do It

 If you are reading this, then it’s probably safe to assume that you have a recliner that you don’t really need anymore.
 If this is true, there are a multitude of reasons why you should donate it.
-First, we have to understand and take into consideration that recliners are not really cheap at all, usually costing about $200 – $500.
+First, we have to understand and take into consideration that there are very few cheap recliners yet most recliners cost between at least $200 – $500.
 The sad truth is that some families will have to save up money for months just to get an item that you’re thinking of giving away.
 Imagine the happiness you could bring into somebody’s life by giving them an item such as this one for free!
 This is the second reason you should donate your recliner if you are trying to get rid of it; you’ll make somebody else a lot happier.
 True, the easiest way to dispose of a recliner is to just throw it away but if you take a few minutes out of your day to donate rather than waste, you might feel a lot better too.

 Where Can I Donate?